Jonliera/language-suggester/README.md

 #### By _**Jonathan Liera**_

-#### _This project will show you my first time working with Javascript and radio formsThe user inputs information and by clikcing  submit button you get 3 different results._
+#### _This project will show you my first time working with Javascript and radio forms.The user inputs information and by clikcing  submit button you get 3 different results._

 ## Technologies Used